vrodedanya/morpheus/README.md

     };
     ```
     If type mandatory and parser couldn't find it in body of node, it will throw exception
-- Method `parseFromData` returns root node.
-For iterate over tree use `get`.
-Another methods you can check in Node.hpp
+- Method `parseFromData` returns tree.
+For iterate over tree use switchNode.
+Another methods you can check in Tree.hpp and
+Node.hpp
 while documentation isn't written :)

 ### Example of usage